 A Certificate MAY have a one-to-one relationship or one-to-many relationship with the signed Code.
-Regardless, revocation of a Certificate may invalidate the signaturesCodeSignatures on all this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a time-stamptimestamp dated before the revocation date as valid.
+Regardless, revocation of a Certificate may invalidate the Code Signatures on all signed Code, some of which could be perfectly sound.
+Because of this, the CA MAY specify a revocation date in a CRL or OCSP response to time-bind the set of software affected by the revocation, and software should continue to treat objects containing a timestamp dated before the revocation date as valid.
 Because some Application Software Suppliers utilize non-standard revocation mechanisms, CAs MUST, if requested by the Application Software Supplier and using a method of communication specified by the Application Software Vendor, notify the Application Software Supplier whenever the CA revokes a Code Signing Certificate because (i) the CA mis-issued the Certificate, (ii) the Certificate was used to sign Suspect Code, or (iii) there is a suspected or actual compromise of the Applicant's or CA's Private Key.